salmanhasansalmanzuberihussain/MobileAppResearch/README.md

 March 20th, 2025
 Android Video Integration, Reformatting All feauture screens to fix nobridge gap Deployment Cross Native.
 Mobile IOS and Web Working.
-Android a bit slow
+Android a bit slow Added link of myself of my worldwide fame and diary and sharpening up Website That I own at this time.
+Waiting for Venture access to uplift or to be used for something grand due to amount of effort-Hassan